[?] Subscribe To This Site

 To Summarize

 Your cover letter has the purpose of explaining your interest in the position advertised and where you heard about it.
-It identifies a particular skill briefly that you have to offer.
+It must identify clearly a particular skill briefly that you have to offer.

 It ends with a "thank you" and a mention of how you, the writer, intend to follow-up.